Accelerate data models

 Advanced configurations for persistently accelerated data models

-There are a few situations that may require you to set up advanced configurations for your persistently accelerated data models in
+There are a few situations that may require you to set up advanced configurations for your persistently accelerated data models.

 When summary-populating searches take too long to run

 If your Splunk deployment processes an extremely large amount of data on a regular basis you may find that the initial creation of persistent data model acceleration summaries is resource intensive.
 The searches that build these summaries may run too long, causing them to fail to summarize incoming events.
-To deal with this situation, Splunk software gives you two configuration parameters, both in
+To deal with this situation, Splunk software gives you two configuration parameters that you can set through Splunk Web.
+These parameters are Max Summarization Search Time and Backfill Range.

 Change the maximum period of time that a summary-populating search can run

-max_time causes summary populating searches to quit after a specified amount of time has passed.
-After a summary-populating search stops, Splunk software runs a search to catch all of the events that have come in since the initial summary-populating search began, and then it continues adding the summary where the last summary-populating search left off.
-The
+Max Summarization Search Time causes summary populating searches to quit after a specified amount of time has passed.
+After a summary-populating search stops, Splunk software runs a search to catch all of the events that have come in since the initial summary-populating search began, and then it continues updating the summary where the last summary-populating search left off.

-max_time parameter stops the search after an hour, and another search takes its place to pull in the new events that have come in during that time.
-It then continues running to add events from the last three months to the summary.
-This second search also stops after an hour and the process repeats until the summary is complete.
+Max Summarization Search Time stops the first search after an hour, and a second search takes its place.
+This second search pulls in the new events that have come in over the past hour.
+It then continues running to add more events from the last three months to the summary.
+This second search also stops after an hour and the process repeats until the summary of the last three months of data is complete.

 Set a backfill time range that is shorter than the summary time range